-In the table below, provide a summary action plan for the work that is planned over the coming 12-month period to achieve your 2024 targets indicated in the Management Self-Assessment.
+In the table below, provide a summary action plan for the work that is planned over the coming 12-month period to achieve the targets as indicated in the management self-assessment.

 A. Action/Activity B. Deadline C. Management Self-Assessment Reference(s).
 Indicate which question(s) this activity links to.
-[Action or activity - brief description] [Date in 2024] [Question number, e.g., 1.1.1]
+[Action or activity - brief description] [Date ] [Question number, e.g., 1.1.1]